-Our Film Festival runs September 10th-12th 2021 at the 1121 Lucerne Ave, Lake Worth Beach, FL 33460.
-This 3 day festival highlights films that focus on sober living and recovery.
+Our Film Festival runs November 18th-19th 2022 at the Stonzek Theater 12-3 PM on the 19th.
+This 2 day festival highlights films that focus on sober living and recovery.
 Make sure to RSVP now!

 Shorts are films from 10-20 mins in duration.